Test Integration: Advertising

-The Test Advertising integration provides a quick way to explore StreamLayer’s advertising capabilities in a live or simulated environment.
-It allows a moderator to manually or automatically insert contextual ads tied to game action or triggered on a fixed schedule (e.g., every 5 minutes).
+The Test Advertising integration provides a quick way to explore StreamLayer's advertising capabilities in a live or simulated environment.
+A moderator can manually insert contextual ad units tied to game action, or the system can deliver them automatically on a fixed schedule (for example, every five minutes).

-Ads can be delivered as notifications and overlays or in a squeeze-back L-bar format.
-Depending on the ad format, viewers can interact with them in various ways, such as:
+Ad units can appear as notifications and StreamLayer Elements or in a squeeze-back L-bar format.
+Depending on the ad format, viewers can interact with them in several ways, including saving a promotion to their digital wallet, scanning a QR code, or opening another application or web page.

-During testing, the standard StreamLayer launch menu and other feature sub-menus will be hidden to focus on the ad experience.
+During testing the standard StreamLayer Launch Button and other feature sub-menus are hidden so the viewer's focus stays on the ad experience.

 For this test setup:

-• A moderator will use StreamLayer Studio to create and activate ads.
+• A moderator uses StreamLayer Studio to create and activate ad units.

 • The StreamLayer team will provide your team with Studio access so you can create, post, and moderate advertising content.